Editor's PickEdTech is Helping Sports Fans Land their Dream Job

 If you purchase via links on our reader-supported site, we may receive affiliate commissions.

-If you follow, play, invest, or even work in professional sports, you'll know it's an ever-changing environment.
-The constantly evolving EdTech industry is working closer with technology than ever, and we're seeing the results in every major sports competition.
+If you follow, play, invest in, or work in professional sports, you’ll know it’s an ever-changing environment.
+The constantly evolving EdTech industry is working closer with technology than ever, and we’re seeing the results in every major sports competition.

 Tech is taking over from the Virtual Assistant Referee in soccer to Hawkeye technology in tennis.
 But some aspects of sports tech are more popular than others.

-Dubai hosted the 2022 FIFA World Cup in November and December before handing the baton for World Cup 2026 to the United States, Canada, and Mexico.
+Dubai hosted the 2022 FIFA World Cup in November and December, before handing the baton for the 2026 FIFA World Cup to the United States, Canada, and Mexico.

 The previous host set the standard for tech in soccer, creating innovative ways to promote a rare winter World Cup while keeping the players, staff, and fans safe in high temperatures.
-Dubai spent big to develop the most eco-friendly games ever seen, setting a high bar for the US.
+Dubai invested heavily in developing the most eco-friendly games ever seen, setting a high standard for the US.

-Sports fans and armchair followers can't escape tech's impact, either.
+Sports fans and armchair enthusiasts can’t escape the impact of tech, either.
 From watching the NFL on the best live-streaming apps to using a betting odds calculator to get the best odds on your predictions, times are changing.
-Watching sports is an immersive experience at home or on the move.
+Watching sports is an immersive experience, whether at home or on the go.
 The leading sports app developers keep you involved.

 Athletes seek an edge